JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 MMI.supports_weights(model::Type{<:SomeSupervisedModel}) = true
 ```

-Optionally, an implemenation may add a data front-end, for
+Optionally, an implementation may add a data front-end, for
 transforming user data (such as a table) into some model-specific
-format (such as a matrix), and for adding methods to specify how said
+format (such as a matrix), and for adding methods to specify how the said
 format is resampled.
 (This alters the meaning of `X`, `y` and `w` in
 the signatures of `fit`, `update`, `predict`, etc; see [Implementing a
 data front-end](@ref) for details).
 This can provide the MLJ user